9 tips for a safe night out

 |Head home with your friends.
 Look out for your mates and travel back to your accommodation together.|

 Disclaimer: Travel insurance is arranged by Defence Health Ltd ABN 80 008 629 481 AFSL 313890.
 This insurance is issued and managed by AWP Australia Pty Ltd ABN 52 097 227 177 AFSL 245631 trading as Allianz Global Assistance for the insurer Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708.
 Terms, conditions, limits and exclusions apply.
 Defence Health, Allianz and/or Allianz Global Assistance do not provide any advice on this insurance based on any consideration of your objectives, financial situation or needs and so will not take into account information obtained through other Defence Health insurance products, including your private health membership or life insurance policies, when providing you with general advice on Travel Insurance products.
 Where advice is provided by Defence Health Ltd, it is provided on behalf of Defence Health Ltd and not on behalf of the insurer Allianz or its agent Allianz Global Assistance.
 Allianz and/or Allianz Global Assistance are not responsible for any such advice.
 Before making a decision please consider the Product Disclosure Statement.
-If you purchase a policy, we receive a commission which is a percentage of your premium – refer to our Financial Services Guide for details or ask us for more information before you purchase a policy.
+We receive a commission which is a percentage of your premium – refer to our Financial Services Guide for details or ask us for more information before you purchase a policy.